tum-esi/CyclicSim/README.md

 - Cyclic Queuing and Forwarding (CQF)
 - Cycle Specific Queuing and Forwarding (CSQF)
 - Multi Cyclic Queuing and Forwarding (MCQF)

+## Installation
+- Clone the git repository
+- Import the folders - combinedShapers and inet
+- In the OMNeT++, import the folders as OMNeT++ project.